Pony.ai: History

 According to the California DMV, in 2021 Pony.ai had the third-highest number of miles driven, behind Waymo and Cruise.

 In April 2022, Pony.ai became the first autonomous driving company to get a taxi license in China.

 In July 2022, Pony.ai partnered with equipment manufacturer Sany Heavy Industry to mass produce autonomous driving trucks in China.

 In April 2023, Pony.ai was licensed to operate robotaxi services in Guangzhou.

 In August 2023, Toyota and Pony.ai developed plans to mass produce robotaxis in China.
 The two companies and GAC-Toyota, a venture between the Japanese automaker and Chinese state-owned Guangzhou Automobile Group, will invest more than 1 billion yuan ($140 million) combined.

 In April 2025, Pony.ai partnered with Tencent Cloud and Smart Industries Group, the cloud business division of Tencent Holding, to advance autonomous driving technology.

 As of June 2025, Pony AI was testing autonomous big trucks (with a safety driver) on a highway between Beijing and the Port of Tianjin.
 Around that time, Reuters reported estimates that "Pony AI lets one person monitor as many as a dozen" of its robotaxis at the same time, with analysts polled by LSEG estimating that the company could become profitable by 2029 (after still incurring over $200 million in losses in 2024).

+In November 2025, Pony.ai announced its partnership with Bolt, as they aim to deploy driverless cars as part of Bolt's taxi services in Europe.

+On 10 December 2025, Pony.ai announced its expansion into Singapore after partnering with the country's largest transport operator ComfortDelGro.
+This is part of their global expansion strategy.